-Most traditional Web Application Firewall (WAF) approaches are unable to protect your web and cloud applications from sophisticated attacks.
-Web Application Isolation (WAI) takes a fundamentally different approach, securing vulnerable apps by isolating them from all web-based attacks.
+Traditional Web Application Firewall (WAF) approaches are unable to protect your web and cloud applications from sophisticated attacks.
+Web Application Isolation (WAI) succeeds where WAFs fail, securing vulnerable apps by isolating them from all web-based attacks.

 Application security vulnerabilities are inevitable.
 Bugs, misconfigurations, and other application vulnerabilities still make their way through to production despite best efforts in the development process.

-Simply put, the pattern and rule-based engines many WAFs rely on are not aligned with current security needs.
-They cannot keep up with the modern threat environment and have exposed companies to data loss, downtime, and ransomware attacks.
-This outdated mode of attempting to protect applications is no longer working, requiring a new approach.
+Additionally, WAFs rely on pattern and rule-based engines that do not align with current security needs.
+They cannot keep pace with the modern threat environment, leaving companies exposed to data loss, downtime, and ransomware attacks.
+An effective new approach is needed to protect the applications businesses depend on.

 ZTEdge Web Application Isolation (WAI) allows organizations to darken exposed surfaces of their web apps, making them invisible to bad actors and devices that may be compromised, while ensuring that legitimate users have full productive access.
-Hackers or infected machines that attempt to probe web apps, seeking vulnerabilities to exploit, cannot see page source code, developer tools or APIs.
+Hackers or malware from infected machines that attempt to probe web apps, seeking vulnerabilities to exploit, cannot reach page source code, developer tools or APIs.
 Instead, they will only see a few lines of ZTEdge Web Application Isolation HTML.

-File uploads and downloads can be scanned for malware using CDR technology as well as data exfiltration using the solution’s DLP capabilities.
+File uploads and downloads can be scanned for malware using CDR technology and data exfiltration prevented by the solution’s DLP capabilities.
 Advanced Data Sharing controls are also available.

 Web Application Isolation secures websites and apps from critical security risks.
-Read more about how WAI protects organizations from the top threat vectors and watch the demo videos to learn more about how the solution works.
+Read on and watch the short demos for more about how WAI works.

 Dr. Chase Cunningham (aka Dr. Zero Trust) set up a fictional Juice Shop to demonstrate how WAI protects web applications from the most dangerous threats, as ranked in the OWASP Top 10.
 The Juice Shop app, which he created on the HyperQube test platform, is designed to be super vulnerable – with “as many holes as Swiss cheese.”